Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

    ![Order filters](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/OrderFilters.png "[Order filters]")

 6. Enable all toggles at the order status you want to import to the *Actindo Core1 Platform*.
+For detailed information on the *BigCommerce* order statuses see the *BigCommerce* documentation under [https://developer.bigcommerce.com/docs/rest-management/orders/order-status#get-all-order-statuses](https://developer.bigcommerce.com/docs/rest-management/orders/order-status#get-all-order-statuses).

 7. If desired, enter the first order ID you want to import in the *Import only orders with an ID as of* field.
+This option is only relevant if you have orders in *BigCommerce* that should not be imported to *Actindo* in general.

 8. If desired, enter the date as of which you want to import the orders in the *Import only orders created as of* field.
 The date is valid from 00:00.
+This option is only relevant if you have orders in *BigCommerce* that should not be imported to *Actindo* in general.

 9. If desired, import orders that have been already archived by enabling the *Import archived order* toggle.